grafana/grafana/docs/sources/upgrade-guide/when-to-upgrade/index.md

 Reduce the risk of bugs by staying current and rolling out upgrades across dev or test environments before production.
 A Grafana Enterprise license entitles you to an additional dev and test instance for this purpose, available through your account team, and in Grafana Cloud you can create dev and test stacks that upgrade before production by using [rolling release channels](https://grafana.com/docs/rolling-release/).

+- Back up your database on a regular basis, and especially before you upgrade.
 - Roll back and report issues if you experience problems in dev or test.
 - In Cloud, run a dev or test stack on the `fast` channel, and run your production stack on `steady` or `slow`.
-- To change your release channel, open a support ticket.
+To change your release channel, open a support ticket.

 ### Known breaking changes